borntofrappe/game-development/00 Pong/Pong 8/README.md

 ## collide

 The `:collide` function takes as argument a paddle and checks the position of the ball in connection to the coordinate of this object.
-It then checks through a series of conditional whether the ball and the paddle are **not** overlapping, returning `true` otherwise.
+It then goes through a series of conditional whether the ball and the paddle are **not** overlapping, returning `true` otherwise.

 An overlap, actually the lack of an overlap is assessed by checking the position of the edges of the two shapes with the following considerations: